 4. Take a meeting

 Meeting with four, five or even more lenders will help you understand the process and get a feel for which you’d like to work with.
 Do the same with online lenders.
-Comparison shopping for lenders can save you a good deal of money as lenders’ mortgage offers can vary widely.
+Comparison shopping for lenders can save you a good deal of money, as lenders’ mortgage offers can vary widely.

-6. Get preapproved for a mortgage
+5. Get preapproved for a mortgage

 A preapproval gives you an advantage when you are shopping for a home.
-In a competitive market, it may not trump a cash offer but your preapproval letter from your lender lets sellers know that they will not need to wait for you to apply for a mortgage that you may or may not receive.
-You are already approved and can make the purchase immediately.
+In a competitive market, a preapproval letter from your lender lets sellers know that they will not need to wait for you to apply for a mortgage that you might or might not receive.
+You already have been approved and can make the purchase immediately.

-7. Don’t apply for nonmortgage credit
+6. Don’t apply for nonmortgage credit

-8. Comparison shop for mortgages all you wish
+7. Comparison shop for mortgages

-You are safe, though, making multiple mortgage applications or allowing even numerous mortgage lenders to inquire about your credit score — called a credit “pull”– within a period of 30 days or more.
+You are safe, though, making multiple mortgage applications or allowing numerous mortgage lenders to inquire about your credit score — called a credit “pull”– within a period of 30 days or more.
 FICO says:

 Looking for a mortgage, auto or student loan may cause multiple lenders to request your credit report, even though you are only looking for one loan.
 To compensate for this, FICO Scores ignore mortgage, auto and student loan inquiries made in the 30 days prior to scoring.
 So, if you find a loan within 30 days, the inquiries won’t affect your scores while you’re rate shopping.
 In addition, FICO Scores look on your credit report for mortgage, auto and student loan inquiries older than 30 days.
 If your FICO Scores find some, your scores will consider inquiries that fall in a typical shopping period as just one inquiry.